 Funds for mine rehabilitation and other environmental guarantee funds are established and deposited in trust funds, in compliance with the Philippine Mining Act.
-The Group hastrust funds amounting to P40.1millionas atDecember 31, 2017.
-In 2016, the Group spent P2.8 million for social development.
+The Group hastrust funds amounting to P43.2millionas atDecember 31, 2018.

 Corporate social responsibility is a core philosophy of the Group, and is shown in its commitment to protect and care for the communities and the environment affected by its mining operations.
 Through its Social Development and Management Program (SDMP), the Group undertakes activities to promote the welfare and quality of life of the people in its area.
 It seeks to establish a partnership with these communities and develop capability to address their needs and eventually address related local issues and concerns.
 The Group recently formed a working committee to conduct grassroots projects for health, education and social services, all designed in close coordination with relevant local government units and communities.